 It is time to talk about the first real-deal table foods you should give your baby.
 Most of the ideas I am sharing are for babies 10 months and up, but it really depends on how well your baby or toddler is chewing up foods.
 You could be introducing these a little earlier or later.
 Also, as the parent, you know what’s best, go with what makes you comfortable!
 If you have questions or concerns about choking and foods that are safe to introduce, then discuss them with your child’s pediatrician.

-I am going to do this a little backwards and give you food ideas and some meal plans in this post and then follow-up soon in a second post on exactly how to begin making this transition (update: click here and here for those follow up posts).
+I am going to do this a little backwards and give you food ideas and some meal plans in this post and then follow-up soon in a second post on exactly how to begin making this transition (UPDATE: click here and here for those follow up posts).
 To be honest, I wanted to have a resource for myself, since Isaac (10 months old) is right in the middle of this transition and I am struggling to make sure he has enough variety.
 I do have to admit that Isaac isn’t (hmm, need to choose my words carefully here,) the best eater.
 He chews and manages food very well, but unless it’s not extremely palatable to him he isn’t very interested.
 Of course, this is very frustrating!
-To make sure I optimize my chances at success (aka: he actually eats something other than Gerber Puffs or Cheerios), I need a go to list with all of my ideas (plus some new ones) so I am not scrambling in the craziness of meal prep.
+To make sure I optimize my chances at success (aka: he actually eats something other than Gerber Puffs or Cheerios), I need a go to a list with all of my ideas (plus some new ones) so I am not scrambling in the craziness of meal prep.
 I will be going into more details on troubleshooting in the follow-up post, as well.
-Anyways, I am hoping some of you can benefit from this list, too!

 I am organizing the list into three categories: fruits/vegetables, starches/carbs, and proteins.
 When putting together meals, plan for at least one food in each of these three groups.
 Also, keep in mind that if you mash up a casserole or lasagna all three categories may be covered in one shot.
 For example with the lasagna: spaghetti sauce= protein, noodles= carbs, and meat or cheese= protein.